ytaki0801/Kilo-PureLISP/README.md

 ## How to Compile and Use

+* Docker image: `docker run --rm -it ytaki0801/kplisp` for amd64, arm64/v8 and arm/v7

 Just type `make` to compile in this repository, on a standard POSIX system including C compiler and library with Make, as well as `cc -DPURE_LISP_LIB -o kplisp kplisp.c kilo-BYOTE130.c PureLISP.c`

 Type `./kplisp <filename>` to use.
 Parentheses matching is done automatically, Ctrl-e is to eval-last-sexp, [Ctrl-s is to save and Ctrl-q is to quit](https://github.com/antirez/kilo).